mkassy/Weather-Patterns-Power-Outages-and-Energy-Consumption-Analysis/DATA_PREPARATION.md

 ```
 This script will:

-    1. Clean the Outage Data: Parse and normalize date and time fields, remove leading/trailing whitespaces, standardize categorical data, handle missing values, and drop columns with excessive missing data.

-    2. Process Energy Data: Filter out invalid lines from CSV files in each year-specific directory.
+### 1. Clean the Energy Data:

+     - Remove metadata and error lines, and detect the correct header row dynamically for each CSV file.

+    - Handle missing values for both string and numeric columns.

+    - Strip whitespaces from string columns and ensure no critical data is lost.

+    - Save the cleaned data in the cleaned-data/energy/ directory with a consistent folder structure.

+### 2. Clean the Outage Data:

+    - Parse and normalize date fields (Submitted_On, Event_Date) into the YYYY-MM-DD format.

+    - Normalize time fields to 24-hour time format or parse them as 12-hour time where applicable.

+    - Remove leading/trailing whitespaces from all string columns.

+    - Standardize categorical data (e.g., replacing different variations of No).

+    - Handle missing values by filling in defaults or removing incomplete rows.

+    - Drop unnecessary columns with excessive missing values.

+### 3. Process Weather Data:

+    - Handle missing values for both string and numeric columns.

+    - Clean up the dataset by removing unnecessary whitespace and saving the cleaned weather data to a dedicated folder.

-The cleaned data will be saved in the specified directories, ready for loading it into the database.
+The cleaned data will be saved in the cleaned-data directory, following the same folder structure as the original data.

+___

 # Data Loading

+### 1. Start PostgreSQL
-1. Start PostgreSQL: Ensure the PostgreSQL service is running.
+Ensure the PostgreSQL service is running.
 You can also type this into the command line:

 ```bash
 psql -U postgres

 ```

+### 2. Create Database
-2. Create Database: Create a database using either pgAdmin or the command line:
+Create a database using either pgAdmin or the command line:

 ```sql
 CREATE DATABASE mydatabase;

 ```

+### 3. Exit PostgreSQL
-3. Exit psql: Type \q to exit the PostgreSQL command-line interface.
+Type \q to exit the PostgreSQL command-line interface.

-4. Load Data into Database: Use the load_data.py script to load the cleaned data into the PostgreSQL database:
+### 4. Load Data into Database
+Use the load_data.py script to load the cleaned data into the PostgreSQL database:

 ```bash
 python load_data.py
 ```

 This script load all the cleaned data into the PostgreSQL database, ready for analysis.